 March 3, 2019: I have seen several photographs of this place before, but as I stood outside the gate of Makimei Children’s Home, it felt like Déjà vu.
 “Have I been here earlier?
 Do I know these kids?
 Will I be able to do anything good for them?” – I kept asking myself these questions again and again, and within a few minutes, I found myself surrounded by Emily and Lucas, jumping with joy and shouting out loud – “Muzungu Muzungu”*.
-I didn’t know what it meant, but I could feel that they were happy to see me and the other volunteers who were complete strangers for them!
+I didn’t know what it meant, but I could feel that they were happy to see me and the other volunteers who were complete strangers to them!

 We stepped inside the home where the infants were still sleeping, and the smell of poop had filled the room!
-I am a person who’s very finicky about odour and things untidy, but somehow it didn’t bother me much.
+I am a person who’s very finicky about odor and things untidy, but somehow it didn’t bother me much.
 I stared at their faces as they slept in peace.

 It was after about an hour or so, when the house mothers came in and woke them up, to change the diapers and feed them.
-They filled the bottles with powdered milk, stirred with lukewarm water and handed one bottle to each one of us.
+They filled the bottles with powdered milk, stirred with lukewarm water, and handed one bottle to each one of us.
 I started feeding Samuel, as he looked at me with a happy face!
-I don’t know why, but I had goosebumps – I felt as if he was waiting to be fed by me, as if he knows me since forever!
+I don’t know why, but I had goosebumps – I felt as if he was waiting to be fed by me as if he knows me forever!

 Later, Mamma Margaret came with Baby Miguel (the youngest resident who was just 10 days old then!) and happiness knew no bounds!
-She said that she feels blessed for having volunteers visiting her home to spend time with the kids, to love them and to make life a little easy for them.
+She said that she feels blessed for having volunteers visiting her home to spend time with the kids, to love them, and to make life a little easy for them.

 *Muzungu means foreigner in Swahili.

 Ah well, this is just a bit from the pages of my diary and I can actually go on narrating every moment of those days that I’ve lived with the kids while volunteering at the Children’s Home in Kenya.